Frequently Asked Questions

 You will firstly get a visa sticker in your passport to enter the Netherlands and it is valid for 90 days.
 You will then be given instructions of how to pick up your residence permit – this is a card you will receive after you have arrived and will be valid during your study.

 Non-EEA students are required to provide proof of sufficient financial means of € 12,000 to support the visa application.
 Please note that in addition to this the tuition fee has to be paid in full before the start of the visa process.

 If there are any outstanding amounts (or if the bank statement is from an earlier date than the date you transferred the last tuition fee deposit), the amount due in tuition fees should be added in the minimum amount shown on your bank statement.

-Deadline for uploading all documents for the visa application: 08 November for the January intake programmes.
+Deadline for uploading all documents for the visa application: 01 August for the September intake and 08 November for the January intake.
 In specific cases late payments will be accepted.

 No, we are not able to support a visa application for any family members.

 All residents of the Netherlands are obliged by Dutch law to have health insurance and personal liability insurance.
 Additional insurance to cover the costs of repatriation is strongly recommended.
 The Hague Pathway College recommends AON insurance company and more details will be provided post deposit payment.